This dish comes from city of Hyderabad (in State of Telangana), Southern part of India..

 - 1 tablespoon ghee or butter or canola oil

 - 1 tablespoon caraway seeds

 - ½ cup warm cooking water of rice

 - 2 tablespoons chopped cilantro

-- Fried shallots: Heat 2 tablespoons of ghee or butter or oil in a large non-stick skillet until shimmering.
+- Make fried shallots: Heat 2 tablespoons of ghee or butter or oil in a large non-stick skillet until shimmering.
 Add shallots and let it cook on medium heat until golden brown, stirring occasionally.
 This takes about 9 to 10 minutes.
 Let shallots cool for 5 to 10 minutes.